monikamakurath/monikamakurath/README.md

 - Hi, I’m Monika.
 During my PhD I wrote code for the analysis of single molecule 2D data.
 As a postdoc, I am analyzing fluorescence microscopy data in 4D.
+I code mostly in MATLAB.

 <!---
 monikamakurath/monikamakurath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.